 Atheists create a quandary for themselves when they point at certain activities in the world and say: “If God existed, He would not allow all this evil to take place.”

 Here’s the problem.
 No activity can truly be evil apart from the existence of God.
 Why not?

-Well, these evil activities verify for us that there are actual, objective, real moral boundaries or laws in the universe.
+Well, the “evilness” of these activities verifies for us that there are actual, objective moral boundaries or laws in the universe.
 But there can be no such thing as objective moral laws apart from a moral lawgiver, God.
-So, the reality of evil in the world actually turns out to be evidence for the existence of God—which is amazing really!
-Because the problem of evil is often considered atheists’ strongest argument against God.
+So, the reality of evil in the world actually turns out to be evidence for the existence of God—which is amazing really, because the problem of evil is often considered atheists’ strongest argument against God.

 SKEPTIC: Well, that’s an interesting way to look at it Charlie, but if God exists, He should put an end to the evil and suffering.

 CHARLIE: I agree.
 And the Bible says He will.
 Just because God has not yet put an end to evil, does not mean that He will not put an end to evil.
 The apostle John tells us that in the new Heavens and new Earth (that God is going to create)…

 “…God will wipe away every tear from their eyes; there shall be no more death, nor sorrow, nor crying.
 There shall be no more pain, for the former things have passed away.”

 So, for the Redeemed (those who have placed their faith in Jesus Christ) there will be “no more death…sorrow…crying…[and] no more pain.”
 Aren’t you looking forward to that?
 It’s coming!
 But that glorious future is going to happen according to God’s schedule, not ours.